How to Conduct an AI Readiness Assessment for Your Business

 3. Tool Landscape

-A critical component of an AI technology readiness assessment is to ensure that any candidate tools selected can integrate with existing systems.
+A critical component of an AI technology readiness assessment ensures that any candidate tools you select can integrate with existing systems.
 If they don’t, you’ll need to identify gaps and plan remediation activities.
 Ideally, your organization’s tool landscape should support both current and future AI initiatives.

 Steps to evaluate your tool landscape: